astrofrog/py4sci/www/index.rst

 =====================

 Welcome to the lecture notes for the Python: Programming for Scientists course at the university of Heidelberg!
-This block course runs from the 17th to the 21st of March 2014.
+This block course runs from the 22nd to the 26th of September 2014.

 Lecture Notes
 -------------